hmdc/fasrc-ondemand-loop/TROUBLESHOOTING.md

 ### Changing the project folder fails
 - **Symptoms**: A user tries to update the project folder in Loop, but the change fails.
 Error messages mention permissions or files in progress.
 - **Resolution**: Project folder cannot be updated if there are download files pending or in progress: Wait until all files are transferred.
 If there are no ongoing files, ensure that the user has write permissions on the target folder and that the folder exists.
-- **Escalation**: If filesystem permissions look correct, involve the OOD cluster support team to check quota and directory ACLs.
+- **Escalation**: If filesystem permissions look correct, check quotas and directory ACLs on that disk partition.

 ### Beta regression requiring a factory reset
 - **Symptoms**: After upgrading Loop, a user reports that previously working projects show inconsistent metadata, or new downloads/uploads never start.
 Only some accounts are affected, typically ones that already had Loop metadata from a prior beta build.